Odessa Brigade

-At least two separatist pro-Russian militias during the Russo-Ukrainian War adopted the name Odessa Brigade.
-The older unit, officially the Separate Brigade of Special Purpose "Odessa" or OBRON "Odessa", originated as a militant anti-Maidan group which emerged in the Ukrainian city of Odesa in 2014.
+The Odessa Brigade, or officially the Separate Brigade of Special Purpose "Odessa" or OBrON "Odessa", was a pro-Russian militia in the war in Donbas.
+It originated as a militant anti-Maidan group which emerged in the Ukrainian city of Odesa in 2014.
 It emerged within the pro-Russian "Odesskaya Druzhina" movement which was involved in the 2014 Odesa clashes.
 Following this event, members of "Odesskaya Druzhina" (and others from Odesa and Russia) reorganized themselves into a separatist militia in the Donbas, fighting on behalf of the Luhansk People's Republic in the war in Donbas.
-This first unit was disbanded in January 2015, probably as a result of inter-separatist power struggles.
+The unit was disbanded in January 2015, probably as a result of inter-separatist power struggles.

-Following the 2022 Russian invasion of Ukraine, another pro-Russian "Odessa Brigade" was claimed to have been founded in the context of the Southern Ukraine campaign.

 History

-First unit
+Origins in the 2014 Odesa clashes

 The important port city of Odesa (also spelled "Odessa") in Ukraine was one of the locations where pro-Euromaidan and anti-Maidan groups clashed during the Revolution of Dignity of 2014 and the following period of pro-Russian unrest.
 Radical pro-Russian demonstrators in Odesa mobilized into a militant movement, referred to as "Odesskaya Druzhina".
-There were other militant groups besides "Odesskaya Druzhina" such as the similarly named "People's Druzhina of Odessa"; the militants generally shared extremist right- or left-wing viewpoints, with "Odesskaya Druzhina" being identified by openDemocracy as being antisemite.
+There were other militant groups besides "Odesskaya Druzhina" such as the similarly named "People's Druzhina of Odessa".
+The militants generally shared extremist right- or left-wing viewpoints, with "Odesskaya Druzhina" being identified by openDemocracy as being antisemitic.